JervenBolleman/hashpan/README.md

 * Unsearched IINs (not found in hacker sample set)
 * PANs with bad LUHN digits
-* entirely bogus values, such as the hash of the script of Star Wars.
+* entirely bogus values, such as the hash of names of Skylanders characters.

 As a subclass of unsearched IINs are those that are not 16 digits in length.
 And even then only the IINs in the hackers data set were searched.
 If the IINs